-Mosquito, the name is Spanish for.
+Mosquito, the name is Spanish for little fly.
 There are 3000 different kinds of mosquitoes and a worldwide population of 100 trillion!!
-Most are in tropical climates, but there are mosquitoes in arctic and desert regions.
+Most are in tropical climates, but there are mosquitoes in the arctic and desert regions.

 Only female mosquitoes bite.
 They require a blood meal in order to develop eggs to make more mosquitoes.
 Most female mosquitoes lay their eggs on standing water.
 Stagnant ponds, ditches and fresh or salt water wetlands are favorites, but even a few tablespoons of water in a flower pot or old auto tire will do.
 The eggs hatch, become swimming larvae, then pupae and finally flying adults.
 Mosquito larvae are an important source of food for certain fish, birds, bats and other animals.